 Right-click the left gutter and from the context menu, either select or clear the Soft-Wrap Current Editor option.
 Keep in mind that these settings affect only the current editor, not a file.

 To quickly access the settings, select Configure Soft Wraps from the list of options.

-Use original line's indent for wrapped parts
+Use the original line's indent for wrapped fragments

 If this checkbox is selected, the soft wrap characters will be shown in the active logical line only.

 Otherwise, soft wraps characters will be shown at the end of each line, and at the beginning of each next line.

-Select this checkbox to allow placing the caret inside tab characters.
+Inside tabs: select this checkbox to allow placing the caret inside tab characters.
 The reason is that each tab character shows in the editor as a set of 'virtual' space characters.

-Show virtual space at file bottom
+Show virtual space at the bottom of the file

 If this checkbox is selected, the currently edited line (even if it is the final line) can be scrolled to the top of the screen.
 PyCharm adds the necessary amount of virtual lines.